Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/custom.md

 * Curity
 * Okta

-If your third-party IdP is not on this list, you can still use your IdP with {{site.konnect_short_name}} by using Kong’s open source HTTP DCR bridge.
+If your third-party IdP is not on this list, you can still use your IdP with {{site.konnect_short_name}} by using a custom HTTP DCR bridge.
 This HTTP DCR bridge acts as a proxy and translation layer between your IdP and DCR applications in the Dev Portal.
-This bridge allows you to enable a DCR integration between the Dev Portal and your third-party IdP or IdP that isn't exposed to the internet.
-This integration can act as either a translation layer to bridge to your network <!--either translation layer or....???-->.
+When a developer creates a DCR application in the Dev Portal, Konnect calls your HTTP DCR bridge which can translate the application data into a format suitable for your third-party IdP.

 {% mermaid %}
 sequenceDiagram